 *2021 data is as of the third quarter

 Source : Federal Reserve Bank of New York, Federal Student Aid, MeasureOne

 Student loan forbearance is not a permanent solution to eliminate debt, especially if your debt amount is high.
 Again, if you have private student loans, there is no respite.

 So, what should you do?
 Well, you can repay the debt as much as you can during the forbearance period and avoid paying the interest.

-To pay off the remaining debt amount, or if you require further help like budgeting or debt counseling, you can call (800)-530-OVLG.
+To pay off student loan debt (private), or if you require further help like budgeting or debt counseling, you can call (800)-530-OVLG.

 Student loan debt cancelation due to fraudulent activities.

 The Biden administration will forgive the debts of students who colleges misled.
-If students can show that colleges have deceived them regarding loan or education services, they may receive total loan discharges.
+If students show that colleges have deceived them regarding loans or education services, they may receive total loan discharges.